iFixit/itbrokeand.ifixit.com/_posts/2015-01-13-matryoshka-configurable-caching-library-for-php.md

 title: "Matryoshka: A Configurable Caching Library for PHP"
 author: Marc Zych
 author_url: https://github.com/marczych
-summary: We recently open-sourced Matryoshka, a configurable caching library
+summary: We recently open-sourced Matryoshka&#58; a configurable caching library
          for PHP which makes common operations easier and allows for on-the-fly configuration.
 ---